rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/24-aws-architecting-cosystem/index.md

 - <font color=#10b981>Business</font>
 	- Business perspective helps to ensure that your cloud investments accelerate your digital transformation ambitions and business outcomes
 - <font color=#10b981>People</font>
-	- Servers a **bridge between technology and business**, accelerating the cloud journey to help organizations more rapidly evolve to a culture of continuous growth, learning and where change becomes BAU
+	- Serves a **bridge between technology and business**, accelerating the cloud journey to help organizations more rapidly evolve to a culture of continuous growth, learning and where change becomes BAU
 - <font color=#10b981>Governance</font>
 	- Helps orchestrating cloud initiatives while maximizing organizational benefits and minimizing transformation related risks
 - <font color=#10b981>Platform</font>